-Power systems implemented with several Smartpack2 Basic Industrial controllers (secondary controllers) identify the Flatpack2 modules connected each secondary controller as a group.
-The groups must always be configured to be either Rectifier Groups or DCDC Groups, depending on the modules work as rectifiers or as DC/DC converters.
+Power systems implemented with several Smartpack2 Basic Industrial controllers (secondary controllers) identify the Flatpack2 power modules connected on the CAN2 bus of each secondary controller as a group.
+Notice that grouping of modules is not possible, if they are connected on the CAN1 bus.

+The groups must always be configured to be either Rectifier Groups or DCDC Groups, depending on the modules work as rectifiers or as DC-DC converters.
 The group configuration is performed via the controller's web-based user interface (CWUI) or via PowerSuite.

-For example, the figures below show this configuration for the power system shown in "App 2: Industrial System 220 & 24 & 48VDC" on page 22, using the CWUI and PowerSuite respectively.
+For example, the figures below show this configuration for the power system shown in "App 2: Industrial System 220 & 24 & 48VDC" on page 24, using the CWUI and PowerSuite respectively.

-Figure 17.
+Figure 18.
 Rectifier and DCDC Group configuration using the CWUI In Power System >> System Globals, select appropriate radio buttons

-Figure 18.
-Rectifier and DCDC Group configuration using PowerSuite On the toolbar, click on System Configuration, then on the "Rectifier/DCDC Group Configuration" tab.
+Figure 19.
+Rectifier and DCDC Group configuration using Power-Suite

+On the toolbar, click on System Configuration, then on the "Rectifier/DCDC Group Configuration" tab.
 Check then the appropriate boxes